 There are pending operational and personnel related claims against the Group.
-The Group has accrued \$2.6 million for claim settlements that are presented in long-term provisions on the consolidated statements of financial position (December 31, 2019 - \$2.6 million in long-term provisions).
-In the opinion of management, these claims are adequately provided for and settlement should not have a significant impact on the Group's financial position or results of operations.
+In the opinion of management, these claims are adequately provided for in long-term provisions on the consolidated statements of financial position and settlement should not have a significant impact on the Group's financial position or results of operations.